-It is essential to the workings of an agreed code that it be honoured not only to the letter but It is essential to the working of an agreed code that the nononeer new only to the eccer but in the full spirit.
+It is essential to the workings of an agreed code that it be honoured not only to the letter but in the full spirit.
 The Code should not be interpreted so narrowly as to compromise its commitment to respect the rights of the individual, nor so broadly that it prevents publication in the public interest.

-It is the responsibility of editors to co-operate with the PCC as swiftly as possible in the resolution of complaints
+It is the responsibility of editors to co-operate with the PCC as swiftly as possible in the